Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 0.17603233
 ...
 ```
-It means all parameters need by `dense3` layer did not find in the original model and initialization starts automatically.
+It means all parameters need by `dense3` layer are not found in the original model and initialization starts automatically.
 ### Codes

 The following code is from [mlp_mnist_origin.py](../code/basics_topics/mlp_mnist_origin.py).
 As the backbone network.
-Store the trained model in `./mlp_models_1`。
+Trained model is stored in `./mlp_models_1`。
 ```python
 # mlp_mnist_origin.py
 import oneflow as flow